West London Communities project

 Why are we doing this?

-Flood risk on the Thames will increase due to climate change, with more intense rainfall, more frequent storms, and rising sea levels along the Thames Estuary.
-These changes are putting pressure on the Thames Barrier and its system of flood defences, which plays a crucial role in protecting London.
+The predicted changes to flood risk, are putting pressure on the Thames Barrier and its system of flood defences, which plays a crucial role in protecting London.

-We will adapt how the Thames Barrier operates, starting in 2035, to keep London protected.
-This will ensure that the Barrier continues to protect 1.4 million people and 460,000 properties until a replacement option is needed by 2070.
+To keep London protected, we are adapting how the Thames Barrier operates, so it can continue to protect 1.4 million people and 460,000 properties.
 We will still be able to use the Thames Barrier to protect against tidal surges, but not to reduce river levels further upstream beyond Teddington.

-We are making this operational change to ensure the Barrier remains reliable for its primary purpose of protecting London from tidal flooding.
-This change is one of many actions outlined in the Thames Estuary 2100 Plan – our strategy for managing future tidal flood risk in London and the Thames Estuary.
+These changes are outlined in the Thames Estuary 2100 Plan – our strategy for managing future tidal flood risk in London and the Thames Estuary.

 What can you do today?